craftercms/docs/source/by-role/architect/index.rst

 ---------

 While CrafterCMS is an API-first CMS, it has first-class support for templated (page-based) sites.
-CrafterCMS embeds FreeMarker to provide a high-performance, clean, flexible, and tolerant of syntax variance, templating engine to render HTML directly from CrafterCMS.
+CrafterCMS embeds FreeMarker provides a high-performance, clean, flexible, and tolerant of syntax variance, templating engine to render HTML directly from CrafterCMS.

 CrafterCMS allows developers to model the content as general reusable items, and fold those into pages.
 Pages aggregate content from components as needed and are associated with a FreeMarker template that can render the final page.
 The choice of HTML tools and frameworks doesn't matter to CrafterCMS.
 Developers can use whatever front-end technology they want.
-For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <architect-headless>`
+For development React, Vue, Angular, Flutter, or similar SPA, please see ref:`here <architect-headless>`

 The use of templated sites as opposed to Headless sites doesn't detract from CrafterCMS' full support of building custom APIs.
 CrafterCMS allows developers to quickly drop a Groovy file that becomes a server-side API and/or REST endpoint.
 The project being developed can then invoke this API call from FreeMarker or as a REST API call.

-Given the freedom available to developers in creating their HTML, CSS, and JS from scratch, concerns like Responsive Design are a non-issue for CrafterCMS.
+Given the freedom available to developers in creating their HTML, CSS, and JS from scratch, concerns like Responsive Design is a non-issue for CrafterCMS.
 Whatever developers can build in HTML CrafterCMS can happily render, and can augment with in-context and in-place editing for content authors.

-Features like workflow, review and approval processes, staging and final go-live are of course all built-in.
+Features like workflow, review and approval processes, staging, and final go-live are of course all built-in.

 Finally, given that CrafterCMS is Git-based, full DevContentOps support is native and fully supports templated sites.